The classic symptoms of a UTI include pain or burning when urinating, urinary frequency and very dark urine with a strong odor.

 - Cloudy urine with an intense and unpleasant smell;

-- Abdominal pain or feeling of weight at the bottom of your stomach;
+- Abdominal pain or feeling of pressure in the low abdomen;

 - Fever up to 38ºC (100.4ºF).

-If you have back pain, fever over 38 ºC (100.4ºF) or vomiting you will need to go to the E.R. immediately.
+If you have back pain, fever over 38 ºC (100.4ºF) or vomiting, you should proceed to the E.R. immediately.

 3. Pyelonephritis: kidney infection